-The new year has started with a trip to Paris after twelve years since the last time I visited it.
-It was one of the few times I went there purely as a visitor, since in the past I lived in the city in different stages of my life, first in 2006, living out of temporary evening jobs, going to bed late at night and waking up early in the morning to attend the "Verlaine language school" on the other side of the city, in the beautiful and friendly Butte aux Cailles.
+The new year 2024 started with a trip to Paris after twelve years since the last time I visited it.
+It was one of the few times I went there purely as a visitor, since in the past I lived in the city in different stages of my life.
+In 2006 I was there living out of temporary evening jobs and back those days I used to go to bed late at night after my work shift and wake up early in the morning to attend the "Verlaine language school" on the other side of the city, in the beautiful and friendly Butte aux Cailles.
 Back then Père Lachaise was my first parisian headquarter and the hang outs at night in the 20 arrondissement when I was occasionally free from work are still marked in my memories.

 After I left the city six months after, I moved back to Paris again in 2012, this time for different reasons while writing my dissertation on George Orwell, feeling like my life had so much in common with the one of the author of Down and Out in Paris and London (1933).
-Back those days I was working as a nightwatcher in a luxurious hotel near the place the Clichy and I was living in the Batignolles area.
-Once all the check-ins were done and the service was ready for the day after, I enjoyed reading Celine and falling asleep watching National Geographic while at work.
+During this time I worked as nightwatcher in a luxurious hotel near place the Clichy and I lived in the Batignolles area.
+Once all the check-ins were done and the service was ready for the day after, I enjoyed reading Céline and fall asleep watching the National Geographic channel while the city had already been asleep for a while.

 Is the beauty and the stillness of nature also a filter to apply to our own inner ecosystem or must nature be purely represented the way it is shown?
-Monet les Nymphéas is one of his most famous masterpieces, characterized for the size of the production (250 pieces) and the size of the paintings.
-Monet is one of the most famous painters of his generation and the one after which Impressionism was named because of one of his paintings (Impression, soleil levant 1872 musée Marmottan Monet).
+Monet les Nymphéas is one of his masterpieces and probably the one that more than any other painting tries to answer the question.
+The series of paintings is characterized by the number (250 pieces) and the size of the paintings.
+Monet is one of the most famous painters of his generation and Impressionism was named because of one of his paintings (Impression, soleil levant 1872 musée Marmottan Monet).
 The works were made while the painter suffered from cataracts, affecting the perception of light and the colors and therefore the perception of the outside world.
 In fact, one of Monet's ambition in relation to the countryside was to capture the changing of light and the change of time.

 One of the most common features that distinguished Cezanne and Renoir was how they deal with shape.
 While the first was more rigorous in his works preferring a more geometric approach, the second focus more around harmony, preferring round shapes.
 Cezanne is considered a post-impressionist painter, a movement that tries to distance itself from impressionism, disregarding the emphasis on nature and preferring a more symbolic/abstract vision.
 Post-impressionism can also be seen as an extension of impressionism and a movement that led towards Cubism.
 Cezanne himself was seen as an innovator who contributed in taking painting towards avantgarde according to some of the most relevant painters of the XIX/XX century like Matisse or Picasso.